 Koper, 15th February 2019

-Since the establishment of the research institute InnoRenew CoE in 2017, we are committed to scientific work, creativity, innovation, and cooperation with industry to become the world leader in the research area of renewable materials and sustainable buildings and in transferring our scientific knowledge into industrial practice.
+Since establishing the InnoRenew CoE research institute in 2017, we have committed to scientific work, creativity, innovation and cooperation with industry to become the world leader in the research area of renewable materials and sustainable buildings and in transferring our scientific knowledge into industrial practice.

-The research institute InnoRenew CoE was established on 15th February, two years ago.
-In collaboration with one of our main founders the University of Primorska, we organized a ceremony, which was attended by the InnoRenew CoE employees, and also by the minister for Education, Science and Sport Prof. Dr. Jernej Pikalo, the mayor of Izola Danilo Markočič, and the rector of the University of Primorska Prof. Dr. Dragan Marušič.
+The InnoRenew CoE was established on 15th February, two years ago.
+In collaboration with one of our main founders, the University of Primorska, we organized a ceremony that was attended by the InnoRenew CoE employees as well as the Minister of Education, Science and Sport Prof. Dr. Jernej Pikalo, Mayor of Izola Danilo Markočič, and Rector of the University of Primorska Prof. Dr. Dragan Marušič.

-The event began with the welcoming speech of the director of InnoRenew CoE Dr Andreja Kutnar who expressed great pleasure that the minister and other important guests responded to our invitation and joined us in the celebration.
+The event began with the welcoming speech of the director of the InnoRenew CoE, Dr Andreja Kutnar, who expressed great pleasure that the minister and other important guests responded to our invitation and joined us in the celebration.
 She is happy that we achieved and exceeded some established goals.
-In the past months the activities that marked our most important work were related to the construction of our new building.
-The architect and assistant researcher Eva Prelovšek Niemelä presented more precisely all past construction-related activities and plans for the new InnoRenew CoE building.
-Just one year ago we signed the tripartite contract with the Municipality of Izola and the University of Primorska regarding the transfer of building rights on one part of the land in Livade, Izola, and in September we received the building permit.
-Currently we are in the process of selecting the contractor of construction and supervision.
-On the land in Livade we plan to have two wings – in the first one we will have cabinets, offices and laboratories, and in the second one we will have a composites manufacturing laboratory.
-The two wings on the ground floor are designed with concrete and on the other floors are designed with a massive wooden structure.
-With the exterior, the building will actively connect with the local environment: on the facades we will use local stone and wood, and the building will be surrounded by an attractive publicly accessible park with indigenous vegetation.
+In the past months, activities that marked our most important work were related to the construction of our new building.
+Architect and assistant researcher, Eva Prelovšek Niemelä, presented more precisely all past construction-related activities and plans for the InnoRenew CoE’s new building.
+Just one year ago, we signed the tripartite contract with the Municipality of Izola and the University of Primorska regarding the transfer of building rights on one part of the land in Livade, Izola, and in September we received the building permit.
+Currently, we are in the process of selecting the contractor of construction and supervision.
+On the land in Livade, we plan to have two wings.
+In the first one we will have cabinets, offices and laboratories, and in the second one we will have a composites manufacturing laboratory.
+The two wings on the ground floor are designed with concrete, and the other floors are designed with a massive wooden structure.
+With the exterior, the building will actively connect with the local environment.
+On the facades we will use local stone and wood, and the building will be surrounded by an attractive publicly accessible park with indigenous vegetation.
 The wooden facades will be used in a traditional way, as a shade, a traditional pergola-like structure and a vertical “latnik” to support growing the vines.
 The interior of the building will be shaped according to the principle of restorative and ergonomic design, which is one of the main research areas of our research institute.
 With the help of visible wooden surfaces, pleasant acoustics and lighting, we will provide a healthy and innovative working environment.
 The internal atrium, which will connect all above ground floors, will enable active communication and a sense of belonging among employees.
-The building is designed as a research project by researchers of the InnoRenew CoE, therefore the building will be subject to constant monitoring, which will include observing the strength and durability of wood on the exterior and interior, numerous measurements of temperature and humidity transitions, identifying health-friendly solutions and ergonomics at workplaces.
+The building is designed as a research project by researchers of the InnoRenew CoE; therefore, the building will be subject to constant monitoring, which will include observing the strength and durability of wood on the exterior and interior, numerous measurements of temperature and humidity transitions, identifying health-friendly solutions and ergonomics in workplaces.

-We continued the event with the overview of our research work, new projects, and the five research groups of the InnoRenew CoE.
-Firstly Dr Michael Burnard presented the work of the Human Health in the Built Environment group: “The work of this group is leading towards a happier, healthier, and more productive society by ensuring our buildings provide more than only the most basic needs and connect us more closely with the natural environment.”
+We continued the event with the overview of our research work, new projects and the five research groups of the InnoRenew CoE.
+First, Dr Michael Burnard presented the work of the Human Health in the Built Environment group: “The work of this group is leading towards a happier, healthier and more productive society by ensuring our buildings provide more than only the most basic needs and connect us more closely with the natural environment.”

-In the Information and Computer Technologies group, led by Dr Miklós Krész, they are currently working on two InnoRenew CoE start-up projects and on five externally funded projects.
+In the Information and Computer Technologies group, led by Dr Miklós Krész, they are currently working on two of the InnoRenew CoE’s start-up projects and on five externally funded projects.
 They are focused on improving the digitalisation of the industrial and human environment related to renewable materials and sustainable buildings on the product and process levels.

-Finally, Dr David DeVallance presented the research of the Renewable Material Composite group emphasizing the main goal of the group – to advance innovations in renewable composites by developing value-added composites from under-valued and under-utilised biomass for use in high-performance applications.
+Finally, Dr David DeVallance presented the research of the Renewable Material Composites group, emphasizing the main goal of the group is to advance innovations in renewable composites by developing value-added composites from under-valued and under-utilised biomass for use in high-performance applications.

-The event ended with refreshments and networking where we remembered our past successes – we hired 47 experts from different areas of expertise and parts of the world, we gained more than a million and half euros of additional funding with successful project applications, in our Living Lab we have more than 100 members, and with the organization and participation at international and national events, we successfully placed our institute on the map of research institutes.
+The event ended with refreshments and networking where we remembered our past successes.
+We have hired 47 experts from different areas of expertise and parts of the world, gained more than a million and half euros of additional funding with successful project applications, added to our Living Lab we more than 100 members and, with the organization and participation at international and national events, successfully placed our institute on the map of research institutes.